stevoh6/minica2.go/README.md

 ## Usage
 ```
-Usage of minica2:
+USAGE

+minica2 [--domain DOMAIN] [--ip-address IP] [OPTIONS…]

+SYNOPSIS

-Minica is a simple CA intended for use in situations where the CA operator
+Minica2 is a simple CA intended for use in situations where the CA operator
 also operates each host where a certificate will be used.
 It automatically
 generates both a key and a certificate when asked to produce a certificate.
 It does not offer OCSP or CRL services.
-Minica is appropriate, for instance,
+Minica2 is appropriate, for instance,
 for generating certificates for RPC systems or microservices.

-On first run, minica will generate a keypair and a root certificate in the
+On first run, minica2 will generate a keypair and a root certificate in the
 current directory, and will reuse that same keypair and root certificate
 unless they are deleted.

-On each run, minica will generate a new keypair and sign an end-entity (leaf)
+On each run, minica2 will generate a new keypair and sign an end-entity (leaf)
 certificate for that keypair.
 The certificate will contain a list of DNS names
 and/or IP addresses from the command line flags.
 The key and certificate are
 placed in a new directory whose name is chosen as the first domain name from
 the certificate, or the first IP address if no domain names are present.
 It
 will not overwrite existing keys or certificates.

-  -address value
-    	Issuer's address
+AUTHORS

+Copyright (c) 2016 Jacob Hoffman-Andrews
+Copyright (c) 2022 Fredrick R. Brennan <copypaste@kittens.ph>

+OPTIONS

+STRINGS:
   -ca-cert string
     	Root certificate filename, PEM encoded. (default "minica.pem")
   -ca-key string
     	Root private key filename, PEM encoded. (default "minica-key.pem")

-  -country value
-    	Issuer's country
+TARGETS:
   -domain value
     	Comma separated domain names to include as Server Alternative Names.
   -ip-address value
     	Comma separated IP addresses to include as Server Alternative Names.

+FLAGS:
+  -mac-validity
+    	Make a valid certificate for macOS / iOS (2 yrs + 30 days validity)

+ISSUER INFORMATION (all optional):
+  -address value
+    	Issuer's address
+  -country value
+    	Issuer's country
   -issuer value
     	Issuing organization common name
   -locality value
     	Issuer's locality (i.e., city)
-  -mac-validity
-    	Make a valid certificate for macOS / iOS (2 yrs + 30 days validity)
   -organization value
     	Issuing organization
   -postal-code value